pleabargain/EnglishHelpsYourCareer/topic business analyst.md

 # statements
 - This is a good starting point.
+-
+- Tell me about a problem that you solved recently.
 - There are different kinds of ... [[plurals in English]]
 - I have to manage the back log.
 - I have to create new user stories.